 We took a hybrid approach in our third fiscal year and combined the top-down goals with our bottom-up goals.
 We provided our metrics against these goals on a quarterly basis.
-Our Year in Review morphed to an infographic, both desktops, and mobile-friendly.
+Our Year in Review morphed into an infographic, both desktop and mobile-friendly.

 How to Get the Metrics You Need